 I believe that the Self-Determination of Gender is a human right for all humans.
 Gender to me, is like our personality.
 It has nothing to do with our genitals, reproductive systems, chromosomes or hormones.
 Therefore a woman can have a female penis, and a man can have a man's vagina.
 I also believe that if… Continue reading What I believe:

+Before I answer if Intersex Transexuals Exist, let me first educate and give the definitions of Intersex, Endosex, Intergender, and Altersex.
 What is Intersex?
-Intersex is general term used for natural bodily variations in which a person is born with a reproductive or sexual anatomy that doesn’t seem to fit the typical definitions of female or male.
-Some forms of intersex also naturally occurs after birth and later in life, however these are all naturally occurring… Continue reading Intersex VS Intergender.
+Intersex is general term used for natural bodily variations in which a person is born with a reproductive or sexual anatomy that doesn’t seem to fit the typical definitions of female… Continue reading Intersex, Intergender, and Altersex.
 Do Intersex Transexuals Exist?

 A year ago today, these are the two live videos of what Judi Herring, M.D. and I shared to the City Council, regarding getting the Jacksonville, Florida, LGBT Human Rights Ordinance, back in January of 2016.
 Sharing again, because this 'LGBT HRO' did not pass.
 This was about a year ago today: https://www.youtube.com/watch?v=LDgNF1gqSeg What… Continue reading Judi Herring, M.D. and I talking to the City Council, about INTERSEX in Jacksonville, Florida, regarding the LGBT Human Rights Ordinance (HRO)